-Aspiring make-up artists (MUAs) will battle to be crowned Britain’s next make-up star in the fourth series of BBC Three reality show Glow Up.
+Aspiring make-up artists (MUAs) have battled it out to be crowned Britain’s next make-up star in the fourth series of BBC Three reality show Glow Up.

-The show, presented by Maya Jama, is following 10 MUAs as they go head-to-head in a series of challenges in a bid to impress industry professionals and also make a name for themselves in the beauty industry.
+The show, presented by Maya Jama, follows 10 MUAs as they go head-to-head in a series of challenges in a bid to impress industry professionals and also make a name for themselves in the beauty industry.

-Each week, viewers are watching them put to the test in various professional assignments from TV to theatre, fashion to front covers, and online beauty campaigns.
+Viewers watch as they are put to the test in various professional assignments from TV to theatre, fashion to front covers, and online beauty campaigns.

-The challenges will continue for eight weeks, until just one remains and the winner is decided.
+The challenges are shown over eight hour long episodes, until just one remains and the winner is decided.

-So, what will viewers see when they tune in to series four of the English Glow Up, when is each episode on TV and who are the contestants?
+So, what will viewers see when they tune in to series four of the Glow Up, how can you watch it and who are the contestants?

 Here’s everything you need to know.